From my bookshelf- The Four by Scott Galloway

 livelihood is greater.
 Not everyone wants to have a robot living their life

-There is a worried bee buzzing in the parenting
+There is a worrying bee buzzing in the parenting

 circle of iGen(i Generation), courtesy Apple and their iPhones. iGen children (the children, teens, and young adults born in the